MaxLap/activerecord_where_assoc/README.md

 ## 0.1.0

-Since the gem is brand new, I'm releasing 0.1.0 as a public beta before bumping to 1.0.0.
+Since the gem is brand new, I'm releasing 0.1.0 as a public beta before bumping to 1.0.0 once I have some feedback.

 ## Installation